GreatSealUSA/GreatSealUSA_Art/Flag_Waving/Flag_Waving_Meaning_Year_2025.md

 The Great Seal of the United States of America makes a pyramid *out of Africa* a global symbol.
 There is no Washington D. C. monument pyramid.

 The intended meaning is the Nile river pyramids.

+&nbsp;

+Here in USA, people wave the Confederate flag as a protest against the United States of America *unity*.